JoaoRCarvalheiro/SRLinux-Agent-Kubernetes-Aware-LB/README.md

-# Nokia SR Linux Kubernetes Anycast Lab - Metallb in L2 Mode
+# Nokia SR Linux agent to implement Kubernetes aware load balancing in data centers

 In this lab we will explore a topology consisting of a Leaf/Spine [SR Linux](https://learn.srlinux.dev/) Fabric connected to a Kubernetes Cluster.